 - Policy and Evaluation

-Professor Gebo believes in active scholarly engagement with the wider community.
+Professor Gebo believes in active scholarly engagement with students and with the wider community.
 She does so through funded grant work on issues related to youth justice and assistance to communities responding to youth violence.
 Where possible, students are brought into research projects in order to engage more directly with the topic under study.
-Her current research examines community interventions for proven risk youth, such as gang members.
+Her current research examines community responses to serious youth violence.
 She also is interested in how institutions, such as schools and community agencies can inhibit or promote delinquent and gang behavior and the policy implications derived from that.

 Research associate with the Center for Crime and Justice Policy Research

 Gebo, Erika and Brenda J. Bond, Eds.
 (2012).
 Looking Beyond Suppression: Community Responses to Gang Violence.
 Lanham, MD: Lexington Books.

 Peer Reviewed Journal Articles